SquirrelMail English Site Danish Site French Site Russian Site Japanese Site

 Before you start adding user preferences to your plugin, please take a moment to think about it: in some cases, more preferences may not be a good thing.
 Having too many preferences can be confusing.
 Thinking from the user's perspective, will the proposed preferences actually be used?
 Will users understand what these preferences are for?
 Consider this carefully.

-If you decide that more preferences really are needed for your plugin, there are two ways to add them.
-When there's only a few preferences that doesn't merit an entirely new preferences page, you can incorporate them as a section in an existing SquirrelMail preference section ("Personal Information", "Display Preferences", "Message Highlighting", "Folder Preferences", or "Index Order").
+If you decide that more preferences are needed for your plugin, there are two ways to add them.
+When there's only a few preferences that don't merit an entirely new preferences page, you can incorporate them as a section in an existing SquirrelMail preference section ("Personal Information", "Display Preferences", "Message Highlighting", "Folder Preferences", or "Index Order"; in 1.5.2 and above, there is also a section called "Compose Preferences").
 If there's an extensive number of preferences, a separate page might be needed.
 There may also be other reasons to create a separate page for the user to interact with.

 Adding preferences to an existing page

 There are two ways to accomplish the integration of your plugin's settings into another preferences page.
 The first, and preferred, way to add preferences to an existing preference page is to use one of the "optpage_loadhook_<pref page> hooks.
-The sent_subfolders plugin has an excellent example of this method.
+The sent_subfolders plugin has an excellent example of this method (although beware that several other aspects of it are not currently conformant to plugin specifications).
 Briefly, this way of adding preferences consists of adding some plugin-specific information to a predefined data structure which SquirrelMail then uses to build the HTML input forms for you.

 As an example, we'll use the optpage_loadhook_display hook to add a new group of preferences to the display preferences page.
 First, we inform SquirrelMail that we want to use this hook by adding a line to the squirrelmail_plugin_init_demo() function in plugins/demo/setup.php:

-Make sure that the function demo_options() calls another function, located elsewhere, called demo_options_do().
+Make sure that the function demo_options_stub() calls another function, located elsewhere, called demo_options().
 The demo_options() function needs to add a new key to two arrays: $optpage_data['grps'] and $optpage_data['vals'].
-The value associated with the key in $optpage_data['grps'] should simply be the plugin's section heading at the preferences page, and the value associated with the key in $optpage_data['vals'] an array with all the plugin's preferences.
+The value associated with the key in $optpage_data['grps'] should simply be the plugin's section heading on the preferences page, and the value associated with the key in $optpage_data['vals'] an array with all the plugin's preferences.
 (Yes, that's four levels of nested arrays.)
 The specified preference attributes are used by SquirrelMail to build the HTML input elements automatically.
 This example includes just one input element, a select (drop-down) list:

 global $optpage_data;